 3. Schroon River

-It’s been a hot, dry summer, which is tough on trout streams.
-But the rainbow, brown and brook trout of the Schroon always find a way to make it through the hottest weather, and they will become active again as stream levels pick up.
+Rainbow, brown and brook trout of the Schroon always find a way to make it through the hottest weather, and they will become active as stream levels pick up.
 The area below Starbuckville Dam in Chester, and public access spots along Schroon River Road and East Schroon River Road, will always yield trout when the conditions are right.

 4. Upper Hudson River